-WCA used the Florida Voluntary Prekindergarten (VPK) Assessment to monitor the progress of our students as they develop important readiness skills.
+WCA uses the Florida's Assessment of Student Thinking (FAST) using Star Early Literacy to monitor the progress of our students as they develop important readiness skills.
 Assessments are done at the beginning, middle, and end of the school year to plan instructional activities that meet the needs of each child.
 Skills measured are: